 If you have heard of bio ethanol fireplaces, then you already be familiar with the idea of ventless fireplaces.
 A synthetic flame is burned inside or outside the house.
 There is no need for ventilation, as no smoke or by-products are being produced.
 The difference with gel fireplaces is that the fuel that is used is gel instead of ethanol.
 Let’s go over some of the things to consider when thinking about gel fireplaces.

-Overall, the choice is entirely up to you and what you require.
-Bio ethanol tends to be more stable and controllable.
-It also burns about 2-4 hours longer than gel fuel.
-Overall, bio ethanol tends to be the safer option.
+Overall, bio ethanol tends to be a safer option.
 If you have children or are simply safety conscious, this might be the better choice for you.
 However, you might simply enjoy the look of fireplaces that use gel fuel.
 If you have a bio ethanol fireplace, under no circumstances can you use gel fuel to operate it.
 The two cannot be mixed, as this is a safety issue.